VTP Course List

 Core courses taken beyond the 4 credit requirement will be counted as Electives.

-The course acquaints students with the principles of visual language from a combined theory and practice perspective.
+The course acquaints students with the principles of visual language from a combined theory and practice perspective across a variety of media, with a focus on the film essay.
 It provides an understanding of visual perception, the basic elements and structure of visual language and grammar, and the relationship between the two.
 The course enables participants to apply principles of visual grammar in their own scholarship and creative work, and empowers participants to develop their own unique visual voice.

 B / Elective Courses in theory and practice tracks

-Viktor Lagutov, Katalin Szende, József Laszlovszky, Ruben Mnatsakanian, 2 credits, university-wide course
+Viktor Lagutov, Katalin Szende, József Laszlovszky, Ruben Mnatsakanian

 Rapidly growing cross-disciplinary recognition and availability made Geospatial Methods in general, and Mapping, in particular, a popular approach in many research areas.
 Till recently, maps development had been a prerogative of cartographers and, later, experts in specialized mapping packages.
 Latest advances in hardware and software have opened this area to researchers in other disciplines and allowed them to enhance traditional research methods.
 The wide spectrum of such technologies and approaches is often referred as Geographic Information Systems (GIS) and includes, among others, mapping packages, geospatial analysis, crowdsourcing with mobile technologies, drones, online interactive data publishing.
 The geospatial literacy is becoming not an optional advantage for researchers and policy officers, but a basic requirement for many employers.

 The aim of the course is to develop basic understanding of spatially referenced data use and to explore potential applications of GIS in various research areas.
 The sessions provide both theoretical understanding and practical use of geospatial data and technologies for mapping societal and environmental phenomena.
 Students will learn basic features of GIS packages and the ways to utilize them for own research.
 VISUAL PRACTICE TRACK